Dotsian/BDPackages/README.md

 ## Installing Packages

 Using eval commands, run the following code below, replacing `ADD YOUR PACKAGE HERE` with the package you want to install in lowercase, excluding everything after the dash.
+Make sure the code is wrapped in a code block.

 ```py
 # Add the package you want to install inside of the empty quotes.